Slava Marlow: 2019-present: widespread fame

 In October 2019, Slava began to collaborate with popular Russian rap star Morgenshtern.

-On February 12, 2020, he released the song TikTok Challenge, which became popular on the app TikTok.
+On February 12, 2020, he released the song "TikTok Challenge", which became popular on the app TikTok.
 This sparked the usage of the hashtag #yamoguwottakvot on the app.
 As of August 2020, over 700,000 videos on TikTok have been made using this hashtag.

 On August 3, 2020, in an interview with Forbes Magazine, Slava talked about how he earned his first million dollars after moving to Moscow, teaching beat-making courses.

-On October 22, 2020, he uploaded a video to his YouTube channel entitled Artyom in which he reveals his birth name and that an unknown group had extorted large amounts of money from him for hiding his real name online.
-In the same video, he shared a story from his early life where, for an unknown reason, he began disliking his father, and in-turn, he stopped liking his last name, patronymic and first name, deciding to go by Slava Marlow instead.
-On the same day, he released the song I'm Getting Drunk Again, which topped the Apple Music song chart.
+On October 22, 2020, he uploaded a video to his YouTube channel entitled "Artyom", in which he reveals his birth name and that an unknown group had extorted large amounts of money from him for hiding his real name online.
+In the same video, he shared a story from his early life where, for an unknown reason, he began disliking his father, and subsequently, stopped liking his last name, patronymic and first name, deciding to go by Slava Marlow instead.
+On the same day, he released the song "I'm Getting Drunk Again", which topped the Apple Music song chart.

 On October 23, 2020, he released the mini-album Artyom, which included features by Morgenshtern and Eldzhey.

 On March 11, 2021, he was a guest on the Russian television show Evening Urgant.

 Collaborations with Morgenshtern

 On September 11, 2019, Slava uploaded a song and accompanying video, both entitled, Morgenshtern Let's Make a Fit, in which he invites Russian rap star Morgenshtern to collaborate with him on a song.
 On October 19, he uploaded a video in which he revealed that Morgenshtern agreed to a collaboration.

-On December 20, 2019, Morgenshtern released the song Yung Hefner, which included music produced by Slava.
-In an accompanying video, Morgenshtern said that the song was made in 2 hours and announced a week long series of live broadcasts in which he and Slava will work on a new album together.
+On December 20, 2019, Morgenshtern released the song "Yung Hefner", which included music produced by Slava.
+In an accompanying video, Morgenshtern said that the song was made in 2 hours and announced a week long series of live broadcasts in which he and Slava would work on a new album together.
 These broadcasts took place on Morgenshtern's YouTube channel between January 6 and 12, 2020.
 The finished album was officially released on January 17, 2020, with the name LEGENDARNAYA PYL.